Health and Safety during Covid-19 – Clients

 - Glo has revised Business Terms and Conditions which now incorporate Covid-19 health and safety protocols for both the client and therapists.

-- To complete Glo’s Covid-19 consent form for all clients receiving treatment/s
+- Clients to complete Glo’s Client Health Consultation form which covers Covid-19 for all clients receiving treatment/s

 - To call or text the therapist 24 hrs before the booking confirming that any client receiving treatments has not developed any Covid-19 symptoms since completion of the consent form.